You are here:

 - Desmoglein is the target of antibodies in pemphigus.
 Researchers are looking at how desmoglein functions as a cell adhesive and how pemphigus disrupts that function.
 Desmoglein also appears to have a role beyond that of cellular adhesion, and researchers are studying its role in forming skin cells.

 Designing better treatment options.
-Other scientists are devising treatments to avoid the use of high-dose corticosteroids altogether.
+Other scientists are devising treatments to avoid the use of corticosteroids altogether.
 They are working to design drugs that more effectively inhibit antibody formation without the side effects that can occur with current treatments.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)